 Need an accurate read of cloud competency across your organization?
 Start with a cloud training needs analysis to identify skills gaps.
 Try our Skills Assessment to position your team for further cloud success.

 Now it’s 10 years later, and many companies have focused their efforts on digital transformation programs to capture their share of revenue and market share from innovating and optimizing.

 So what are the big challenges in 2021?
 Gartner just reported that insufficient cloud IaaS skills will delay half of enterprise IT organizations’ migration to the cloud by two years or more.

 You already have the talent to succeed.
 The focus should be on how to unleash that talent on cloud computing to drive business value for your customers.

 Turn the workforce you have into the workforce you need.
-Create a culture of continuous innovation with ACG for Business.
+Create a culture of continuous innovation with ACG for Enterprise Cloud.
 Upskill 10 or 10,000 with the most comprehensive, hands-on AWS, Azure, and Google Cloud learning library.